 by Robert A. Kezer

-Returning to college in 2002, Bob earned degrees in International and Religious studies from the University of Oregon.
+About the Author: Returning to college in 2002, Bob earned degrees in International and Religious studies from the University of Oregon.
 Working to become bilingual and also present in Spanish, he writes and speaks on God, religious tolerance, and our tools for abolishing war.
-His book, God Refined: A Proposal for Peace, (http://stores.lulu.com/bobkezer) became available March 1st.
+His book, God Refined: A Proposal for Peace, (http://stores.lulu.com/bobkezer) will be available March 1st.
 He has one son and lives in Eugene, Oregon.